 This is a study course of the theory, design and operation of the complete automotive electrical and electronic systems.
-Instruction and lab covers the inspection, testing and repair of the total electrical system and component parts.
-Prerequisites may be waived with equivalent skills and knowledge as determined by departmental assessment.
-Formerly AUTO 101.
+Instruction and lab cover the inspection, testing and repair of the total electrical system and component parts.

-Prerequisites: AUTO 130 or equivalent college course with "C" or better (AUTO 130 may be taken concurrently).
+Prerequisites: AUTO 130 or equivalent college course with "C" or better (AUTO 130 may be taken concurrently.)